Teacher Salary, Career and Benefits Guide

 Top Average Postsecondary Business Teacher Salary

-A postsecondary teacher salary will depend on your education and experience level, where you live and the type of school where you teach.
-College professors and university teachers with higher education may be able to earn more depending on the subject they teach, as well.
-Because the BLS places each postsecondary subject in its own category, here’s a look at the 10 top-paying states for postsecondary teachers in the subject of business, based on median annual wage as of May 2020.
+A postsecondary teacher’s salary will depend on their education and experience level, where they live, and the type of school where they teach.
+College professors and university teachers in higher education may earn more, depending on the subject they teach.
+Because the BLS places each postsecondary subject in its own category, here’s a look at the 10 top-paying states for postsecondary teachers based on average annual wage as of May 2024.
 You can use this information as an example when evaluating all subjects.

 Other Top Salaries in the Education Field